Five different crafts, five finished objects, one afternoon—this is how you find your medium.

 Most maker spaces let you book time on individual machines, but the smart play is their rotation workshops—structured sessions where instructors walk you through five different craft stations in one go.
 You spend 45-60 minutes at each: carving a wooden spoon with hand tools, throwing a small bowl on the pottery wheel, stamping copper sheet into jewelry, block printing fabric patches, and basic leather tooling.
 The goal isn't mastery—it's elimination.
 By the end, you'll know which craft makes your hands happy and which station had you watching the clock.
 The best part is seeing your progression in real time.
 The wooden spoon you carve first thing feels clumsy compared to the leather stamp you finish with, once your hands have warmed up to making.
 You leave with five actual objects (not samples, not practice pieces—actual usable things) and a clear sense of where to invest deeper.
 Most spaces include materials and tool use in the workshop fee, around $80-120 depending on your city.
 The instructors are working makers who'll answer the real questions: what mistakes beginners make, which tools matter, how much practice until you're decent.
 Timing matters—weekend workshops book out two weeks ahead, weekday evening sessions have more availability.
 Wear clothes you don't mind staining (leather dye and wood shavings don't negotiate).
 Bring a tote bag for your finished pieces.
 The pottery bowl stays for firing and pickup a week later, but everything else goes home same-day.
 If you're bringing a friend, you'll work parallel—close enough to compare progress but not collaborating.
 Solo works fine too; you're focused on your own stations.

-Arrive 15 minutes early wearing closed-toe shoes and clothes you can stain (no loose sleeves or dangling jewelry); most spaces provide aprons but bring your own if you prefer—leave bags in lockers, you need empty hands
+Arrive 15 minutes early wearing closed-toe shoes and clothes you can stain—no loose sleeves or dangling jewelry.
+Most spaces provide aprons, but bring your own if you prefer.
+Stash your bag in a locker; you need empty hands for every station.

 Get everything you need to make this quest amazing.